thestippe/thestippe.github.io/_drafts/various/2023-11-03-linechart-evolution.md

 <div id="sm_linechart"> </div>
 <script src="/docs/assets/javascript/linechart_evolution/sm_linechart.js"> </script>

-Here we used small multiples to put one visualization under the previous, but you can also order them horizontally or build a grid.
+Here we used small multiples to put one visualization on the right of the previous, but you can also order them vertically or build a grid.

 The main advantage of the small multiples is that they reduce clutter, but it becomes more difficult to compare the single lines.

+## Stacked area chart

+Another possible solution is to stack the lines one above the other one, and this is done in the stacked area chart.

+<div id="stacked_chart"> </div>
+<script src="/docs/assets/javascript/linechart_evolution/stacked_chart.js"> </script>

+The major issue with this solution is that, for all but the lowest curve, the baseline is not constant, and this makes difficult to quantify the values.